-2. Manuscripts should be submitted by e-mail to email@example.com.
+2. Manuscripts should be submitted to the EE-System.

 Submission should be accompanied by a fee of 100,000 won (200,000 won for non-members of the KEA) to KEB Hana Bank 119-890005-54904 (The Korean Economic Association) Submisson of a paper will be held to imply that it contains original unpublished work and is not being submitted for publication elsewhere.

 3. Manuscripts should be double spaced, and printed on one side of the paper only.
 All pages should be numbered consecutively.